 B.C.’s workers compensation system is a far cry from the system envisioned in the report of the Hon.
 Sir William Ralph Meredith, C.J.O.
 The 1913 Meredith Report is widely recognized as the basis for Canada’s workers compensation regime.

-Sir Meredith’s five principles form the foundation of our system of workers’ compensation: no-fault compensation, security of benefits, collective liability, exclusive jurisdiction and administration by independent boards.
+Sir Meredith’s principles form the foundation of our system of workers’ compensation: no-fault compensation, security of benefits, collective liability and administration by independent boards.

 The present-day B.C.
 Board has been in decline for a long time.
 The decline has been especially steep since 2002, when it re-branded itself as “WorkSafeBC.”
 It’s legal name remains the Worker’s Compensation Board.